nguyenngockhank/nguyenngockhank.github.io/notes/aws/architecture.md

 - (**Security**) How secure is this solution?
 - (**Cost**) How much is this going to cost?

+### Durability vs Availability
+- Durability: likelihood of data loss in the future
+- Availability: probability able to get the object back from the moment you ask for it

 ## High Availability

 Your ability for your service to **remain available** by ensuring there is **no single point of failure** and/or ensure a certain level of performance